SHANMUKH-R/SHANMUKH-R/README.md

 ## AIML Enthusiast

-- 🔭 Currently working on Data visualization
+- 🔭 Currently working on Applied data science and venture applications, opportunity tech - Startup studies.
 - 🌱 Training with Machine learning and Deep learning
 - 👯 Looking forward to collaborate on medium and stack overflow
 - 🤔 I’m looking for help with Puppet and Docker
 - 💬 Ask me about Data analysis and Blender-3D graphics
 - 📫 How to reach me: Gmail-shanmukhtaman@gmail.com
 - ⚡ Fun fact: Im a workaholic and fast learner.
-Always open to share ideas.
+Always open to sharing ideas.

 ## Skills and Experience